PrefectHQ/prefect/docs/guides/automations.md

 │ ride-duration-prediction-backfill/backfill-deployment │ 76dc6581-1773-45c5-a291-7f864d064c57 │
 └───────────────────────────────────────────────────────┴──────────────────────────────────────┘
 ```
 We can create an automation via a POST call, where we can programmatically create the automation.
-Ensure you have your `api_key`, `account_id`, and `workspace_id` are handy.
+Ensure you have your `api_key`, `account_id`, and `workspace_id`.

 ```python
 def create_event_driven_automation():